-Augmented reality is transforming smart home automation by overlaying digital controls directly onto physical environments, making interactions more intuitive and immersive than traditional apps or voice commands.
-With technologies like spatial mapping, gesture recognition, and context-aware overlays, AR enables users to manage lighting, climate, security, appliances, and entertainment simply by looking at or gesturing toward real objects.
+Augmented reality in Smart Homes is transforming smart home automation by overlaying digital controls directly onto physical environments, making interactions more intuitive and immersive than traditional apps or voice commands.

-A Brief History of Home Automation and the Emergence of AR
+Brief History of Home Automation & the Emergence of AR

 Key AR Features Enhancing Smart Home Interaction